Play Live Radio

 Available On Air Stations

-Three third-party candidates — Eric Anton of the American Solidarity Party, Alan “Bob” Goodrich of the Constitution Party, and Libertarian Party candidate Reece Smith — also sought the post.
+Three third-party candidates — Eric Anton of the American Solidarity Party, Alan “Bob” Goodrich of the Constitution Party, and Libertarian Party candidate Reece Smith — also sought the post as the state’s top fiscal watchdog.
+Together, they amassed less than 3 percent of the votes counted.

 The office conducts audits of both the finances and the performance of various state agencies and public entities, including pension funds and volunteer fire departments.